 "I used to have friends.
 Back before I had children, when I was working at a textbook publishing company outside of Boston, I'd hang out with some of the other editors after hours" (p.
 41).

 "Five days of the week, in addition to having a limited diet, Jacob eats by color.
-I don't really remember how this started, but it's a routine: all Monday food is green, all Tuesday food is red, all Wednesday food is yellow, and so on" (page 43).
+I don't really remember how this started, but it's a routine: all Monday food is green, all Tuesday food is red, all Wednesday food is yellow, and so on" (page 43).9.
+List any movie quotes you found in the first 100 pages or so of the book.

 Green foods I can think of are peas, turnip greens, spinach, pickles, lettuce, asparagus, kiwi fruit.
 Red foods might be tomatoes, apples, radishes, spaghetti sauce, red velvet cake.
 Yellow foods include corn, bananas, squash, lemon meringue pie, mustard, cornbread, slices of pineapple.
 Watch for the colors the Hunt family eats on Thursdays and Fridays, and somebuddy please tell me what page it's on, since I didn't think to make a note of it.